 Bible teachers who rightly handle the Word of God are essential in today’s Church.
 Within the congregation, home group, children’s club, youth group and amongst the elderly — indeed wherever the Bible is taught — we need people who can teach God’s Word in the power of the Spirit.

-After beginning the day in prayer and song, the four elements of the course are as follows:
+After beginning the day in prayer and song, the elements of the course are as follows:

-- Bible Expositions (5 week series of teaching on different books of the Bible)
+- Bible Expositions.
+Series of teaching on different books of the Bible.

 - Bible Overview

-One day per week (Tuesdays 10:15 – 3:45); three 10 week terms (starting mid-September).
+The course is one day per week (Tuesdays 10:15 – 3:45); running for three 10 week terms (starting mid-September).
 Current and upcoming term dates can be found here.

 It is ideal for church workers and ‘apprentices’ as well as any who have the opportunity to teach the Bible and have the desire to be better equipped to do so.

 Please note: There are other similar ministry training courses around the country.
 We’re delighted to welcome people from outside the South Central region (last year we had students from The Gambia, Isle of Skye, Wales…) but we encourage you first to see if there is a local course that you could be involved with.
 Please be in touch if you’d like advice about what options there may be near you.